ovflowd/faces-of-gnome/README.md

 This project is an open source project with a contributor community that spans across the globe.
-We want everyone in our community to feel safe and encourage the participation of people from all forms of backgrounds, regardless of experience level, age, gender, identity, race, religion, or nationality.
+We want everyone in our community to feel safe and encourage the participation of people from all backgrounds, regardless of experience level, age, gender, identity, race, religion, or nationality.
 We expect all contributors to uphold the [Code of Conduct][code-of-conduct].